tembo-io/temback/README.md

 This will create a directory named `org_xyz-inst_abc-my_db` that contains:

+*   `README.md`: A brief description of the backup, including the host name, timestamp, and Postgres version, plus brief instructions to restore.
 *   `roles.sql`: A dump of all the database roles
 *   `tablespaces.sql`: A dump of all the tablespaces
 *   Directories starting with `db-` for each database, containing the output